-- 13. Savings opportunities amounting to £3.05m, originally intended to help achieve the Public Health Tt2021 saving target of £6.802m alongside the £3.128m already achieved, were developed in conjunction with service providers, and were the subject of an eight-week public consultation which was conducted by the County Council between 14 June 2021 and 9 August 2021.
+13. Savings opportunities amounting to £3.05m, originally intended to help achieve the Public Health Tt2021 saving target of £6.802m alongside the £3.128m already achieved, were developed in conjunction with service providers, and were the subject of an eight-week public consultation which was conducted by the County Council between 14 June 2021 and 9 August 2021.
 This was considered an appropriate period for consultation given the number people who use the service.
-It also allowed other stakeholders including health partners, district and borough councils and other interested partners to participate. - 14.
-For each proposal the consultation sought to understand: - The extent to which residents and other stakeholder support the County Councils proposals for changes to services; - · The potential impact of the proposed changes and - Any alternative options that could achieve savings - 15.
+It also allowed other stakeholders including health partners, district and borough councils and other interested partners to participate.

+- 14. For each proposal the consultation sought to understand: - The extent to which residents and other stakeholder support the County Council's proposals for changes to services; - The potential impact of the proposed changes and - · Any alternative options that could achieve savings - 15.
 An information pack and response form were published on the County Council's website and the response form was also available as an online survey.

-Unstructured responses sent through other means such as email were also accepted and analysed as feedback.

-- 16. The consultation was promoted through a range of channels, including (but not limited to): - emails to local voluntary and community sector partners, district and borough councils, MPs, NHS trusts, GP surgeries, pharmacies, sexual health clinics, schools, local parent and carer networks, charities, and constabulary and fire service partners; - social media posts on Twitter and Facebook; - press release information for the local media; - school communications with the request that the consultation be shared with parents via, for example, school newsletters; and - internal communications with staff at the County Council, including the services being consulted upon. - 17.
-Whilst the consultation was 'live' to stakeholders, the Health and Adult's Social Care Select Committee established a Working Group to review and discuss each of the proposals and develop a series of recommendations.
-Their report is attached at appendix A. - 18.
-The summary of the findings of the public consultation is attached at appendix B.
+Unstructured responses sent through other means such as email were also accepted and analysed as feedback. - 16.
+The consultation was promoted through a range of channels, including (but not limited to): - emails to local voluntary and community sector partners, district and borough councils, MPs, NHS trusts, GP surgeries, pharmacies, sexual health clinics, schools, local parent and carer networks, charities, and constabulary and fire service partners; - social media posts on Twitter and Facebook; - press release information for the local media: - school communications with the request that the consultation be shared with parents via, for example, school newsletters; and - internal communications with staff at the County Council, including the services being consulted upon. - 17.
+Whilst the consultation was 'live' to stakeholders, the Health and Adult's Social Care Select Committee established a Working Group to review and discuss each of the proposals and develop a series of recommendations. - 18.
+At the meeting on 19 October 2021, the Health and Adult's Social Care Select Committee supported the recommendations of the Working Group. - 19.
+The summary of the findings of the public consultation is attached at appendix